garrettgman/garrettgman.github.io/foundations.md

 10   | 23
 4  | 27

 You do not have enough data to look for covarition that might reveal a natural law.
-However, you can look for clues about the laws that control $S$ by looking at the distribution of values of $S$.
+However, you can look for clues about the laws that control $$S$$ by looking at the distribution of values of $$S$$.